pbs/django-cms-pagetags/README.rst

 ===================

 ``pagetags`` is a `django-cms`_ plugin that allows you to tag django-cms pages.
-With this functionality in place now you can group pages and iterate over them using custom templatetags.
-For your convenience it comes with autocomplete functionality.
-Works with `django-tagging`_ and `django-tagging-ng`_.
+With this functionality and corresponding templatetags in place you can group and list pages by their similarity, used tags and even create tag clouds.
+It works with `django-tagging`_ and `django-tagging-ng`_ and comes with autocomplete functionality.

 Usage